csgames/event-platform/auth/README.md

-# SecureTokenService
+# CSGamesAuthService
-The official STS for the PolyHx backend.
+The official STS of the CS Games

 # Run it in local
 ## Generate certificates